kevinh5748/se_project_spots/README.md

 This stage focuses on layout, structure, responsiveness, and styling, preparing the page for later interactive JavaScript features.

-3. Technologies and Techniques Used
+## Technologies and Techniques Used

 This project was built using modern, standards-based web tools:

-A. HTML5 — semantic structure for the profile, header, footer, and card grid
+- HTML5 — semantic structure for the profile, header, footer, and card grid

-B. CSS3 — styling and responsive behavior
+- CSS3 — styling and responsive behavior

-C. CSS Grid — used for the card layout (3 columns on desktop, 2 on tablet, 1 on mobile)
+- CSS Grid — used for the card layout (3 columns on desktop, 2 on tablet, 1 on mobile)

-D. Flexbox — used for the header, footer, and profile sections
+- Flexbox — used for the header, footer, and profile sections

-E. Media Queries — to switch layouts for intermediate resolutions and mobile screens
+- Media Queries — to switch layouts for intermediate resolutions and mobile screens

-F. Responsive Units (%, fr, max-width, auto) — minimizing fixed pixel values
+- Responsive Units (%, fr, max-width, auto) — minimizing fixed pixel values

-G. Text Overflow Techniques
+- Text Overflow Techniques
     * Single-line truncation with ellipses
     * Multi-line clamping for profile text

-H. BEM Methodology — for clear, maintainable CSS class naming
+- BEM Methodology — for clear, maintainable CSS class naming

-I. GitHub Pages — to deploy the final project online
+- GitHub Pages — to deploy the final project online